XD-DENG/rediseen/README.md

 API Key authentication is supported.

 To enable authentication, simply set environment variable `REDISEEN_API_KEY` and the value would be the key.
-Once it's set, client will need to specify the API key as `X-API-KEY` in their HTTP header, otherwise 401 error (`Unauthorized`) will be returned.
+Once it's set, client will have to add the API key as `X-API-KEY` in their HTTP header in order to access anything meaningful, otherwise 401 error (`Unauthorized`) will be returned.

 For example,